 Okay, we know you’re rolling your eyes – it’s a no-brainer that Atlanta home insurance covers the home.
 We mean that home insurance covers the structure of the house itself – the dwelling.
 Home insurance will protect you financially if you’re ever struck by a covered loss, such as burglary, fire, vandalism, lightning, or hail.
 (Or falling trees.)
 It will pay for the necessary repairs resulting from covered losses.
 Now, it’s important to note that not all losses are covered.
 Flooding is usually excluded from home insurance policies, as are earthquakes and mold damage.
 You really have to read your policy thoroughly to see what is and is not covered.

 Another question you might have is how much dwelling coverage do you need for your house.
-A good rule of thumb is to insure your home for its reconstruction value.
-The reconstruction value of your home is the cost of rebuilding your home from the ground up as if it was completely destroyed (for example, after a fire.)
+A good rule of thumb is to insure your home for its replacement cost.
+The replacement cost of your home is the cost of rebuilding your home from the ground up as if it was completely destroyed (for example, after a fire.)
 That means that you’re including the costs of building materials and the labor of the contractors.
 It’s different than insuring your home for its market value or the value you bought it for.

 2. Other structures on your property.

 If you have structures like a detached garage, shed, or fence on your property, those will also most likely be covered by your home insurance.
 Keep in mind that you need to check on the limit of coverage these “other structures” have.